neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

 - [ ] Understanding the concept of responsive design
 - [ ] Understanding why we work mobile first (in design and CSS)
-- [ ] Understanding responsive units
+- [ ] Understanding relative units
 - [ ] Understanding media queries

 ---